chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/boycott-effect/boycott-effect.rst

 .. code-block:: text
   :class: copy-button

-  lethe-particles particle-generator.prm
+  lethe-particles initial-particles.prm

 or in parallel (where 8 represents the number of processors)

 .. code-block:: text
   :class: copy-button

-  mpirun -np 8 lethe-particles particle-generator.prm
+  mpirun -np 8 lethe-particles initial-particles.prm

-The figure below shoes the particles inserted at the top of the channel at the end of the DEM simulation.
+The figure below shows the particles inserted at the top of the channel at the end of the DEM simulation.

 .. image:: images/packing.png
     :alt: inserted particles at the top of the channel